Research-Intelligence/Research-Intelligence/Jupyter notebooks/R-Notebook Bibliometrix.md

 ### **Co-Citation of Authors**

+Most economic models describe agents as being fully rational – given the information at their disposal, they act in the optimal way which maximizes their objective (or utility) function.
+This optimization may be technically very complicated requiring economic, mathematical, and statistical sophistication.
+In contrast, bounded-rational agents are limited in their ability to optimize.
+This limitation may be due to limited computational power, errors, or various psychological biases which have been experimentally documented.

 ```R
 NetMatrix <- biblioNetwork(M, analysis = "co-citation", network = "authors", sep = ";")
 net <- networkPlot( NetMatrix, Title="Authors Co-Citation Network",